Local Host Cache

 When an outage begins:

 - When the outage begins, the secondary broker does not have current VDA registration data, but when a VDA communicates with it, a registration process is triggered.
 During that process, the secondary broker also gets current session information about that VDA.

 - While the secondary broker is handling connections, the Brokering Principal continues to monitor the connection.
 When the connection is restored, the Brokering Principal instructs the secondary broker to stop listening for connection information, and the Brokering Principal resumes brokering operations.
 The next time a VDA communicates with the Brokering Principal, a registration process is triggered.
 The secondary broker removes any remaining VDA registrations from the previous outage.
-The CSS resumes synchronizing information when it learns that configuration changes have occurred in Citrix Cloud.
+The CSS resumes synchronizing information when it learns that configuration changes have occurred in the deployment.

 In the unlikely event that an outage begins during a synchronization, the current import is discarded and the last known configuration is used.